Antisemitism: Old Prejudices in a Modern World

 The Intersections of Judaism and Buddhism with Rabbi Lew

-At a family gathering in January 2012, hosted at the Stanford Hillel House in Palo Alto, California, I was introduced to a discourse by Rabbi Lew on the comparison of Judaism and Buddhism.
+At a family gathering in January 2012, hosted at the Stanford Hillel House in Palo Alto, California, I was introduced to Rabbi Lew’s discourse on the comparison of Judaism and Buddhism.
 Intrigued, I decided to extend my stay to attend his lectures.

-Rabbi Lew’s presentation delved beyond conventional religious traditions, exploring the core tenets of Buddhist philosophy and Jewish thought, primarily focusing on the Fourth Noble Truths.
-His discussion offered an in-depth analysis of spirituality and philosophy, eloquently illuminating the essence of existence and the pursuit of nirvana to transcend life’s challenges.
-In the Buddha’s Two Noble Truths, the root cause of universal suffering inherent in human existence is the craving or desire for what one lacks.
-The subsequent pair of Noble Truths delineate pathways to alleviate suffering, primarily by releasing desires.
+Rabbi Lew’s presentation delved beyond conventional religious traditions, exploring the core tenets of Buddhist philosophy and Jewish thought, primarily focusing on the Four Noble Truths.
+He thoroughly analyzed spirituality and philosophy, shedding light on the essence of existence and the pursuit of nirvana to overcome life’s challenges.
+According to the Buddha’s Noble Truths, the leading cause of universal suffering is the craving or desire for what one lacks.
+The following Truths outline ways to alleviate suffering, primarily by releasing desires.

-Rabbi Lew’s captivating presentation engaged the audience, sharing a poignant anecdote about introducing the First Noble Truth, emphasizing the universality of suffering.
-He recounted moments when the audience felt relief, expressing a sentiment akin to ‘You mean it’s not just us!’
-This shared recognition deeply resonated, highlighting the commonality of human experience transcending cultural and religious boundaries.
+Rabbi Lew shared an anecdote about introducing the First Noble Truth, emphasizing the universality of suffering.
+He recounted moments when the audience felt relief, expressing a sentiment akin to, “You mean it’s not just us!”
+This shared recognition revealed how people all over the world have similar experiences that go beyond differences in culture and religion.

 Suffering and its Role in Jewish Thought

-Towards the end of the class, Rabbi Lew shared an exciting chapter of his life with us while we had dinner and chatted.
-He used to be a carefree and content Zen Buddhist priest in the lively streets of San Francisco.
-However, his life took an unexpected turn when he fell deeply in love with his future wife, which led him to undergo a significant transformation.
-This transformation led him to embrace the roles of a husband, father, and devout practitioner of Judaism while stepping away from the peaceful embrace of Buddhist philosophy.
+After the lecture, Rabbi Lew shared an exciting chapter of his life with us during dinner.
+He had once lived as a carefree Zen Buddhist priest in the lively streets of San Francisco.
+However, his life took a dramatic turn when he fell deeply in love with his future wife, which led to a significant transformation.
+This profound shift eventually brought him to embrace the roles of a husband, father, and devout practitioner of Judaism.
+He chose to step away from the peaceful embrace of Buddhist philosophy and immerse himself in the sacred traditions of his Jewish heritage.

-During a presentation, Rabbi Lew discussed the differences between Judaism and Buddhism, highlighting the foundational teachings of Buddhism’s third and fourth Noble Truths.
-These truths serve as the basis for the 8-fold path, consisting of eight practices to alleviate human suffering, including right view, right resolve, right speech, proper conduct, right livelihood, right effort, right mindfulness, and right samadhi.
+In another presentation, Rabbi Lew compared the foundational teachings of Buddhism’s Third and Fourth Noble Truths, which form the basis of the Eightfold Path.
+This path consists of eight practices to alleviate suffering, including right view, right resolve, right speech, proper conduct, right livelihood, right effort, right mindfulness, and right samadhi.

-In contrast, Rabbi Lew challenged the idea that Judaism’s primary goal is to fix suffering.
+However, Rabbi Lew challenged the idea that Judaism’s primary goal is to fix suffering.
 Instead, he explained that Judaism aims to make every moment sacred by connecting with the divine daily.
-To achieve this, Judaism has a set of guidelines called “halacha,” which provides directions on how to live in every moment and is based on the Torah and the oral Torah, consisting of 613 mitzvot or demands for leading a righteous life.
+To achieve this, Judaism provides guidelines called halacha, which direct how to live in every moment, based on the Torah and the Oral Torah.
+These guidelines include 613 mitzvot, or commandments, for leading a righteous life.

-Rabbi Lew emphasized that in Judaism, “right living” means “bringing holiness to every moment.”
-This profound approach resembles how Judaism and Buddhism address suffering despite diverging narratives.
-Rabbi Lew’s message resonates through his works, including “One God Clapping: The Spiritual Path of a Zen Rabbi,” which narrates his story of becoming a compassionate hospice worker and an ordained rabbi overseeing a growing congregation in San Francisco.
+He emphasized that in Judaism, “right living” means “bringing holiness to every moment.”
+While both traditions acknowledge suffering, Judaism’s approach emphasizes sanctifying life itself rather than solely seeking relief from suffering.
+This profound perspective is reflected in Rabbi Lew’s works, such as “One God Clapping: The Spiritual Path of a Zen Rabbi,” in which he narrates his journey of becoming a compassionate hospice worker and an ordained rabbi overseeing a growing congregation in San Francisco.

 His other notable works include “This Is Real, and You Are Completely Unprepared: The Days of Awe as a Journey of Transformation” and “Be Still and Get Going: A Jewish Meditation Practice for Real Life.”
-Rabbi Lew’s insights continue inspiring and enlightening readers, even after his unexpected passing in 2009.
+Rabbi Lew’s insights continue to inspire readers, offering timeless lessons on engaging with the sacred and navigating life’s challenges, even after his unexpected passing in 2009.

 Footnote: